 5. This bridge is NOT COMPATIBLE with bayonet-style night vision helmet mounts.
 You MUST HAVE a dovetail-type night vision helmet mount.
 The cheapest yet adequate option for a sturdy dovetail-compatible helmet mount is to purchase a military surplus Norotos® RHNO-II (bayonet) mount and modify it to accept the Norotos PVS-15/18 dovetail adapter.
 Instructions can be found on YouTube here.
 Our recommendation for a pre-assembled helmet mount with dovetail adapter is the Wilcox® G22 or G24.

 6. Let us be clear: while the Panobridge brings panoramic night vision to the masses for the first time, this product does not replicate the view that quad-tube goggles provides.
-Two milspec PVS-14s connected to the Panobridge provides an adjustable 40 to 75 degree field of view from two image intensifying tubes, while the most popular quad-tube goggle provides a constant 97 degree field of view from four image intensifying tubes.
+Two milspec PVS-14s connected to the Panobridge Mk3 with the PanoLok 7.5 angled bar installed provides an approximately 55 degree wide field of view, while the most popular quad-tube goggle provides a constant 97 degree field of view from four image intensifying tubes.
 However, that quad-tube goggle has a single-source supplier for any repairs, has difficult-to-obtain spare parts, is quite bulky when assembled and requires special plus-sized containers for on-body storage when not in use, is quite heavy, has no independent gain control, utilizes a single (non-redundant) power system, is wide enough to block most peripheral vision of an unaided eye, and is sold for over $40,000.
-For context, when our Panobridge is used with lightweight Nightline, Inc.® NL914C monoculars, the end user can save significant weight, the entire goggle is small enough to fit inside a cargo pocket, the run time nearly doubles and there is a redundant power supply, and the total price is just a tiny fraction of the quad-tube goggle.
+For context, when our Panobridge is used, the end user can save significant weight, the entire goggle is small enough to fit inside a cargo pocket, the run time nearly doubles, there is a redundant power supply, and the total price is just a tiny fraction of the quad-tube goggle.
 We believe that the vast majority of end users will find the difference in field of view compensated for by the extremely high value proposition that the Panobridge brings to the table.

-INCLUDED ARMS ARE COMPATIBLE WITH: MILSPEC AN/PVS-14, PHOTONIS VYPER-14, AB NIGHT VISION MOD3 (AUTOGAIN VERSION ONLY), KNIGHT’S ARMAMENT M-14 ALLOY CHASSIS FOR AN/PVS-14, NOCTURN INDUSTRIES TANTO (MINOR MODIFICATION TO THE PANOBRIDGE'S ANTI-ROTATION FEATURES ON EACH ARM MAY BE REQUIRED, DEPENDING ON THE VERSION OF TANTO ENCOUTERED)
+INCLUDED ARMS ARE COMPATIBLE WITH: MILSPEC AN/PVS-14, PHOTONIS VYPER-14, AB NIGHT VISION MOD3 (AUTOGAIN VERSION ONLY), KNIGHT’S ARMAMENT M-14 ALLOY CHASSIS FOR AN/PVS-14, NOCTURN INDUSTRIES TANTO (MINOR MODIFICATION TO THE PANOBRIDGE'S ANTI-ROTATION FEATURES ON EACH ARM MAY BE REQUIRED DEPENDING ON THE VERSION OF TANTO ENCOUNTERED)

 HELMET MOUNTING COMPATIBILITY: DOVETAIL